andy-finale/natsort/README.md

 from log files, for example.

-Leading zeros are *not* ignored, which tends to give more reasonable results on decimal fractions.
+Leading zeros are *not* ignored after a '.', which tends to give more reasonable results on decimal fractions.

       1.001 < 1.002 < 1.010 < 1.02 < 1.1 < 1.3